astord/infra_as_code/Docker_projects/mon_host/README.md

 ### cadvisor update
-Check the latest release version for gcr.io/cadvisor/cadvisor:v0.47.0 image from https://github.com/google/cadvisor/releases If there is a new image, put the new version inside the compose.yml file
+Check the latest release version for gcr.io/cadvisor/cadvisor:v0.47.0 image from https://github.com/google/cadvisor/releases If there is a new image:
+- put the new version inside the `compose.yml` file
+- `docker compose up -d --no-deps`

 ### node-exporter update
 ```